What is Electronic Ignition System, its Diagram and How it Works?

 These pulses are then used to generate a high-voltage spark that can burn the lean mixture and provide a better economy and lower emissions.
 The electronic ignition system is fully controlled electronically.

-The electronic ignition system, a feature that has become standard in contemporary cars due to its adaptability to changing driving conditions, helps engines run more smoothly, emit less emissions, and use fuel more efficiently.
+The electronic ignition system, a feature that has become standard in contemporary cars due to its adaptability to changing driving conditions, helps engines run more smoothly, emit fewer emissions, and use fuel more efficiently.

 With the vast use of an ignition system in spark-ignition internal combustion engines, electronic is also a common type.
 The spark is responsible for producing light.
+In automotive, the chemical energy (air-fuel mixture) is converted into mechanical energy (crankshaft rotation).
+The spark is essential for this to be achieved.

 Although the electronic ignition system is widely used in aircraft engines, bikes, motorcycles, and cars, it performs the same purpose as other types of ignition systems.